GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 Originally, Python interpreter was developed using C programming language.
 This implementation is called CPython and is the most widely used implementation of all.
 Other notable implementations are Jython (Java-implementation), IronPython (.NET-implementation), and PyPy (Python-implementation).

 While Python is introduced as an interpreter language, it actually uses both interpreter and compiler: CPython first processes Python code into intermediate bytecode which is than executed by CPython interpreter.
 Because of this, Python execution takes longer time on first run from compilation.

+# **PYTHON: BASIC**

+General programming language has essential, fundamental, or even helpful data and syntax that needs to be observed and acknowledged when coding.
+As the beginning of the practical coding, this chapter will introduce basic information on Python language coding.

 ## Comment